magnus-gustaver/SSY226/Planning_notes.md

 Problems and possible solutions:
 * Finding the tool
   - Use camera, have the tool marked using color-sticker/qr-code (Possibly using the program Pixy) The camera used can not use 3D-data when the object is closer than 30 cm to the camera.
+The data from the camera includes range information.
 	Solution to this can be to place the camera further away on the robot arm.
   - Using the information from the camera, use trajectory and path planning
 * Attaching the robot to the tool
-  -~~Magnet on the tool + magnet on the robot to get the position correct~~ *This is not a robust solution to use in the industry due to magnets not being reliable over time.*
+  - ~~Magnet on the tool + magnet on the robot to get the position correct~~ *This is not a robust solution to use in the industry due to magnets not being reliable over time.*
   - Use a graper to grab the tool